Azoria Project 2017 General Information Sheet

 4) Travel.
 Once you make your travel plans and purchase your air tickets to Herakleion (Heraklion; Irakleion), please let Donald Haggis know the date (May 27 for most of you) and approximate arrival time and flight number of your arrival in Herakleion.
 Do not send your entire itinerary—just when you plan on getting into Crete, and what mode of transportation you plan to use to get to Kavousi.
 We need this information to estimate and anticipate your arrival in Kavousi.
 If you are arriving by some other means (boat from Piraeus; traveling on Crete before the 27th, etc.), please let us know when you plan to arrive in Kavousi village.
 For information on travel to Crete and the village of Kavousi, see the appropriate sections below.

 Also when you arrive in Kavousi, if we know your approximate arrival time in the village, you will be met at the meeting place (see below).
 One of us will be there most of the day to meet arrivals.
 If you are not met, then please call the assistant director Melissa Eaby (693-470-5899) and she can take you to your room and give you orientation instructions; if that contact fails, you can contact either director Donald Haggis (697-618-9872) or field director Peggy Mook (697-560-8552), and we can help to coordinate your arrival.
 The owners of the cafe/taverna/rental rooms (the meeting place), speak English, and can help you and even contact one of us for you.

-5) Contact Numbers in Crete.
+5) Contact phone numbers and address in Crete.
 Donald Haggis (697-618-9872), Peggy Mook (697-560-8552), Melissa Eaby (693-470-5899).
 These numbers are good calling anywhere from within Greece as they are; if you call from outside of the country, however, please dial the appropriate international code (011 from the US), and then "30" plus the number as listed.
 For emergencies or other urgent situations contact the project director, Donald Haggis (-697-618-9872), in the first instance.
 He will have his cell phone active and with him all the time, though realize that Greece is seven hours ahead of the US EST.

 Main phone contacts:Donald Haggis, Project Director: -(30)-697-618-9872